 |REVIEWS||FEO AMANTE THEATER||SCIENCE MOMENT||SCARY TOP 10||UNFAIR RACIAL CLICHÉ ALERT|

 This movie was released in 1989 when Hollywood was going through one of its periodical Water movie eras.
 LORDS OF THE DEEP, LEVIATHAN and DEEPSTAR SIX were all released in anticipation of the success that would surely follow James Cameron's THE ABYSS.
-As it turned out, THE ABYSS was both over budget and behind schedule, being released far after LORDS OF THE DEEP, LEVIATHAN and DEEPSTAR SIX flopped.
+As it turned out, THE ABYSS was both over budget and behind schedule, with the downshot being that the weaker wannabees LORDS OF THE DEEP, LEVIATHAN and DEEPSTAR SIX flopped as they were all released prior to the big movie that was supposed to set the stage for them.
 THE ABYSS flopped too.
 1989 just wasn't the right time for dopey Horror/SF movies in the water*.

 LEVIATHAN stars Peter Weller (ROBOCOP, ROBOCOP 2, NAKED LUNCH, SCREAMERS) as Steven Beck, a geologist stationed aboard a deep underwater mining operation that is digging for silver.
 The crew of the mining facility is on the last 3 days of a 90 day tour and everybody is getting punchy.
 Steven seems to be one of the few people on the station who has his act together.

 Who doesn't have their act together?